Nibbleboard

 Storage

-Store leftover salmon and sauce separately in airtight containers in the fridge for up to 3 days.
+Store leftover salmon in an airtight container in the fridge for up to 3 days.
+The skin will lose its crispiness but the flavor stays great.

 © 2026 Nibbleboard.
 Nutritional data computed from USDA ingredient databases.